Clackamas Communty College: Computer Workshops

 We have been offering workshops in this format for a few terms now.
 Although students have been successful in many different ways, the best approach seems to be a combination of student exploration in conjunction with regular attendance at designated labs.
 Students who take advantage of one-on-one time with the instructor feel they progress faster with a clearer understanding of the concepts and skills.

-What if I mess one of my lab sessions?
+What if I miss one of my lab sessions?

 Do I need my own computer?